-Yes, some of your friends may have become exclusive after just 2 dates, but no couple is the same.
-When you become exclusive all depends on your connection, your priorities, and to some extent, your personalities.
+Yes, some of your friends may have become exclusive after going on two dates with someone, but no two couples are the same.
+When you become exclusive all depends on your connection, priorities, and to some extent, your personality.

-If you’re spending all your time together and dates have developed into spending weekends together — rather than just a snippet of your weekends together — then you’re probably already exclusive.
+If you’re spending all your time together and dates have developed into spending weekends together — rather than just a snippet of your weekends together — then you might already be exclusive.

 Being able to be emotionally honest with someone is also a good sign.
 We tend to only be vulnerable with our closest friends and family, so if the person you’re dating is opening up with you, it means they trust you — and trust is a sign of a good connection as you’re communicating.

-Jacqui Gabb, Paired’s Chief Relationships Officer and Professor of Sociology & Intimacy at the Open University says: “It’s not possible to quantify in this way as everyone is different — this can be after one date or several months.
-What’s important is that you both agree on when you move from dating to exclusivity and a relationship.”
+“It’s not possible to quantify in this way as everyone is different — this can be after one date or several months,” says Dr. Jacqui Gabb, Paired’s Chief Relationships Officer and Professor of Sociology & Intimacy at the Open University says.
+“What’s important is that you both agree on when you move from dating to exclusivity and a relationship.”

 “This way it becomes a shared decision with a secure, realistic foundation, rather than an imbalanced decision that comes from insecurity or fear within either or both of you.
-Decisions made with a combination of 'head and heart' are often the best ones.
+Decisions made with a combination of 'head and heart' are often the best ones.”

 “It’s good practice to talk about your relationship regularly and to get used to sharing your feelings, so it might be a topic you revisit from time to time so that you're both clear on where things stand.”

-Gabb believes you should initiate the discussion when you’re both ready: “It’s essential that you’re both in a good space and have enough time to talk through how you both feel.
+Dr. Gabb believes you should initiate the discussion when you’re both ready.
+“It’s essential that you’re both in a good space and have enough time to talk through how you both feel.
 Avoid busy points in the day or when one of you is heading out of the door — make time for this conversation, as it’s the starting point of your relationship.”

-“You both need to be somewhere that you can be fully present and that you have enough privacy to be able to talk openly,” Kivits says, “If you notice other people could overhear the conversation, or you're in a crowded, distracting environment, you might be inhibited or share less.
+“You both need to be somewhere that you can be fully present and that you have enough privacy to be able to talk openly,” Kivits says.
+“If you notice other people could overhear the conversation, or you're in a crowded, distracting environment, you might be inhibited or share less.”

 “At the end of the day, it doesn't matter who initiates the conversation,” Kivits adds, “but it's usually the partner for whom it's become an important issue.
 Or perhaps it's something you've discussed before, and you've decided to revisit because of the passage of time.

-“You can establish this by sharing what having an exclusive relationship means to you, what it might look like in practice, what will change, what the challenges might be versus what the benefits might be.
+“You can establish this by sharing what having an exclusive relationship means to you, what it might look like in practice, what will change, and what the challenges might be versus what the benefits might be,” she says.

-It's also critical to discuss what expectations and hopes you have of each other, and whether there are boundaries and ground rules you'd like to put in place,” she says.
+“It's also critical to discuss what expectations and hopes you have of each other, and whether there are boundaries and ground rules you'd like to put in place.”

+The more specific you can be, the better.
+“If the conversation exposes differences between you, it doesn't have to be the end of the world.
+It can help you come to a position of clarity and compromise.
 If, after the conversation, you've decided it's not the right time to become exclusive or that you're not ready, it doesn't have to be the end of the relationship.
-You might agree to revisit the possibility in a few months' time, when you've got to know each other even better.”
+You might agree to revisit the possibility in a few months' time when you've got to know each other even better.”

 Above all, it’s essential that you both listen to each other and respect your partner’s point of view.
-“If they say they’re “not ready”, it’s likely to be about other things as much, if not more, than it is about the dynamic of the two of you,” says Gabb.
+“If they say they’re “not ready”, it’s likely to be about other things as much, if not more, than it is about the dynamic of the two of you,” says Dr. Gabb.

 She advises that if you feel overwhelmed by your partner’s intensity of feelings and like it’s all moving too fast, try to explain why you’re feeling this way.

-“Remember that both of you will be feeling vulnerable; and hearing what your partner is saying will begin to build the foundations of a strong relationship, whether this starts today, tomorrow or sometime in the future.”
+“Remember that both of you will be feeling vulnerable, and hearing what your partner is saying will begin to build the foundations of a strong relationship, whether this starts today, tomorrow, or sometime in the future.”